- Related Resources

 Training is a program that helps employees learn specific knowledge or skills to improve performance in their current roles.
 Development is more expansive and focuses on employee growth and future performance, rather than an immediate job role.

-Why do you need high-impact employee training and development?
+Why you need high-impact employee training and development.

-Good training and development programs help you keep the right people and grow profit.
+Good training and development programs help you retain the right people and grow profits.
 As the battle for top talent becomes more competitive, employee training and development programs are more important than ever.
-Hiring top talent takes time and money, and how you engage and develop that talent impacts retention and business growth.
+Hiring top talent takes time and money, and how you engage and develop that talent from the time they are first onboarded impacts retention and business growth.
 For example, Great Place to Work® found that employee development, more than any other area, was identified by the 2014 100 Best Companies as a top area of focus.

 In their Predictions for 2015, Bersin by Deloitte said, “Organizations with high-impact learning delivered profit growth three times greater than their competitors.
 Why is this?
 Simply put—if you can keep your employees current and skilled, you can evolve and perform better than your competitors.”